BenLiu104/CodeRefactor/README.md

-# CodeRefactor
+# CodeRefactor - Assignment of Module 1: Introduction to Code Refactoring using HTML, CSS and Git

 ## Description

-This is the Coding Bootcamp Week1 Assignment.
+The Customer "Horiseon" has requested that they want their existing website to be more accessible.
-The main purpose of this assignment is to increase the existing website accessibility by:
+The main purpose of this project is to increase the existing website accessibility by:
-- changing to use semantic HTML elements
+- Changing to use semantic HTML elements
-- changing the HTML structure in logical way independent of styling and positioning
+- Changing the HTML structure in logical way independent of styling and positioning
-- adding clear alt attributes into image element
+- Adding clear alt attributes into image element
-- updating a concise, descriptive title
+- Updating a concise, descriptive title
+- Combine / integrate the CSS rule and make it more efficient

 ## Installation